unxmaal/irix_ansible/README.md

 * IRIX target host with telnet available

 # Usage:
 Make a new file ~/.vault_pass.txt with your vault password in it.
+If your password is 'password', the file will only contain 'password'.

 Delete group_vars/default/vault.yml , and make your own file that looks like this: